When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-So, I’ve just finished writing a review of the Giant Stance E +2 and low and behold – Decathlon have just released a new full suspension electric mountain bike called the Stilus.
+So, I’ve just finished writing a review of the Giant Stance E +2 and low and behold – Decathlon has just released a new full-suspension electric mountain bike called the Stilus.
 This post is an overview as I have yet to get my hands on one for a full test, but as soon as I do, I will update this article.

-At a first glance the Stilus looks to be excellent value for money when compared with the Giant Stance E +2 and the Voodoo Zobop E-Shimano.
+At first glance, the Stilus looks to be excellent value for money when compared with the Giant Stance E +2 and the Voodoo Zobop E-Shimano.

-I’m a big fan of Decathlon electric bikes, as I believe they offer decent specification ebikes at an affordable price.
-At a first glance, the Stilus looks like it is going to be a winner!
+I’m a big fan of Decathlon electric bikes, as I believe they offer decent specification e-bikes at an affordable price.
+At first glance, the Stilus looks like it is going to be a winner!

 With a spec list that includes the 4th Generation Bosch CX motor, 500Wh powertube battery, SRAM’s excellent Eagle SX 1 x 12 drivetrain, dropper seat post and Rockshox suspension, the list price of £2699.99 is excellent – the price for the 2021 e-Silus V2 is £2799.00

-If you are familiar with the latest ebike technology, the 4th generation Bosch CX motor needs no introduction.
-It is lighter, and more efficient than the previous model, but still produces an impressive 75Nm of torque and 340% of pedal assist in full power mode. **The 2021 Stilus V2 has the latest Bosch firmware and produces 85Nm max torque.
+If you are familiar with the latest e-bike technology, the 4th generation Bosch CX motor needs no introduction.
+It is lighter, and more efficient than the previous model, but still produces an impressive 75Nm of torque** and 340% of pedal assist in full power mode. **The 2021 Stilus V2 has the latest Bosch firmware and produces 85Nm max torque.